nottledim/occusim/README.md

 - `random_<random_name>_end` - Name of a defined step that is the end of the range of randomness for this event.
 - `random_<random_name>_minduration` - Minimum duration of the event
 - `random_<random_name>_maxduration` - Maximum duration of the event
-- `random_<random_name>_number` - Number of times within the period to fire the event
-- `random_<random_name>_on_<name>` - An entity to turn on at the start of the event period.
+- `random_<random_name>_on_<name>` - An entity to turn on at the odd alternate event point (i.e.1, 3, 5 etc).
 This can be anything that home assistant can turn on with its `homeassistant/turn_on` service - a light, a script or a scene.
 It is possible to have multiples of this parameter, however <name> must be unique for each one - it is easiest just to use numbers.
-- `random_<random_name>_off_<name>` - An entity to turn off at the end of the event period.
+- `random_<random_name>_off_<name>` - An entity to turn off at the even alternate event points (i.e. 2, 4, 6 etc) .
 This can be anything that home assistant can turn off with its `homeassistant/turn_off` service - a light, a script or a scene.
 If a scene is used here, `OccuSim` is smart enough to turn it on rather than off.
 It is possible to have multiples of this parameter, however <name> must be unique for each one - it is easiest just to use numbers.

-Random events are not guaranteed to not overlap, however this can add additional randomness to the operation so is not a bad thing.
+- `random_<random_name>_tgl_<name>` - An entity to toggle on/off at each of the event points.
+This can be anything that home assistant can toggle with its `homeassistant/toggle` service - a light or switch.
+It is possible to have multiples of this parameter, however <name> must be unique for each one - it is easiest just to use numbers.

 ## input_selects and events